superlou/lapce-python/README.md

 # lapce-python

 The python language server pyls must be available on the path.
-Install the python language server by `pip install 'python-language-server[all]'`.
+Install the python language server by `pip install python-lsp-server`.

 If you are on Windows, try changing the `env_command` in `plugin.toml` to: